Rust (programming language): 2020–present: Mozilla layoffs and Rust Foundation

-In August 2020, Mozilla laid off 250 of its 1,000 employees worldwide, as part of a corporate restructuring caused by the COVID-19 pandemic.
-The team behind Servo was disbanded.
+In August 2020, Mozilla laid off 250 of its 1,000 employees as part of a corporate restructuring during the COVID-19 pandemic.
+The Servo team was disbanded.
 The event raised concerns about the future of Rust.
-In the following week, the Rust Core Team acknowledged the severe impact of the layoffs and announced that plans for a Rust foundation were underway.
-The first goal of the foundation would be to take ownership of all trademarks and domain names and to take financial responsibility for their costs.
+The Rust Core Team acknowledged the impact of the layoffs and announced plans for an independent foundation.
+Its first goal would be to own and take financial responsibility for trademarks and domain names.

-On February 8, 2021, the formation of the Rust Foundation was announced by five founding companies: Amazon Web Services, Google, Huawei, Microsoft, and Mozilla.
-The foundation would provide financial support for Rust developers in the form of grants and server funding.
-In a blog post published on April 6, 2021, Google announced support for Rust within the Android Open Source Project as an alternative to C/C++.
+On February 8, 2021, the Rust Foundation was formed by founding companies Amazon Web Services, Google, Huawei, Microsoft, and Mozilla.
+The foundation would support developers financially through grants and server funding.
+In an April 6, 2021 blog post, Google announced support for Rust within the Android Open Source Project.
+Facebook (Meta Platforms) joined the foundation in April 2021, followed by ARM (Arm Holdings) in November.

-On November 22, 2021, the Moderation Team, which was responsible for enforcing the community code of conduct, announced their resignation "in protest of the Core Team placing themselves unaccountable to anyone but themselves".
-In May 2022, members of the Rust leadership council posted a public response to the incident.
+On November 22, 2021, the Moderation Team, responsible for enforcing the community code of conduct, resigned "in protest of the Core Team placing themselves unaccountable to anyone but themselves".
+In May 2022, the Rust leadership council published a response to the incident.

-The Rust Foundation posted a draft for a new trademark policy on April 6, 2023, which resulted in widespread negative reactions from Rust users and contributors.
+The Rust Foundation posted a draft for a new trademark policy on April 6, 2023 that resulted in widespread negative reactions.
 The trademark policy included rules for how the Rust logo and name could be used.

-On February 26, 2024, the U.S. White House Office of the National Cyber Director released a 19-page press report urging software development to move away from C and C++ to memory-safe languages like C#, Go, Java, Ruby, Swift, and Rust.
+In June 2026, OpenAI joined the Rust Foundation.

 Syntax and features

 Rust's syntax is similar to that of C and C++, although many of its features were influenced by functional programming languages such as OCaml.
-Hoare has described Rust as targeted at frustrated C++ developers and emphasized safety, control of memory layout, and concurrency.
+Hoare has described Rust as targeted at frustrated C++ developers.